The Web Health

 What Are the Possible Causes of Pain from a Temporary Dental Crown?

-Getting temporary crowns is a common procedure before getting the final crowns placed.
+Wearing temporary crowns is a common procedure before wearing the final crowns.
 A little sensitivity is normal, but excessive or piercing pain may be a sign that something is wrong.
 Here are the top reasons behind temporary crown pain:

 Your Crown Doesn’t Fit Properly